ajaysh540/IPLProject/README.md

-# IPLProject\
+# IPLProject

-BackIp is backend for The project.
+BackIpl is backend for The project.
   Import the project as a simple java project into spring tool suite or eclipse

 IPl folder contains frontend create a new react project and replace the files with the ones in this folder